gitlevich/fedup/readme.md

 FedUp is a hot last mile delivery startup.
 The business model is to offer an amazing customer experience for local delivery to people fed up with FedEx/UPS/USPS.
-The startup is funded by Peerless Shipping, the international container shipping company that decided to try its hand in a local delivery market.
+The startup is funded by Peerless Shipping, the international container shipping company that decided to try its hand in local delivery market.

 They plan to become profitable by getting their users pay a monthly membership and a reasonable per-delivery fee.

-They think they can tap into the same driver market that Uber and Caviar uses.
+They think they can tap into the same driver market that Uber and Caviar use.
 They plan to generously pay their freelance drivers for transporting packages between FedUp's happy customers.

 #### How they are going to do it